FailAcademy/learning/wdp-vancouver/_slides/week-06/04-custom-wordpress-theming.md

 # Exercise 2

-Let's explore the `redstarter` theme together...

-You can [download a copy here](https://github.com/redacademy/redstarter/archive/master.zip) and add it to your `wp-content/themes` directory to follow along.
+Let's explore the inhabitent site demo site and apply our knowledge of the template hierarchy.

+Visit the inhabitent demo site at [tent.academy.red](http://tent.academy.red/).

+Explore the site and using the WordPress template heiarchy, try to idenitfy the template files needed to build this theme.

+Write down these template files and how they correspond with the site.

 ---